gravity-ui/uikit/src/hooks/useForkRef/README.md

 import {useForkRef} from '@gravity-ui/uikit';
 ```

-The `useForkRef` hook that can combine refs into a single Ref
+The `useForkRef` hook that can combine refs into a single ref

 ## Properties